 - e04vhfe.cs (32-bit) e04vhfe.cs (64-bit)

-At a Windows command line prompt, these examples can easily be compiled using the C# compiler csc like this for 32-bit programs:
+At a Windows command line prompt, most of these examples can easily be compiled using the C# compiler csc like this for 32-bit programs:

 csc /platform:x86 driver.cs